-Larry played varsity baseball in high school and college, and throughout his life he played the violin in community symphony orchestras, operas, operettas, and musical comedies (Don Giovanni, Merry Wives of Windsor, G&S Patience, Oklahoma, Call Me Madam, Carousel, Annie Get Your Gun, Wonderful Town, Kismet) and other musical endeavors.
+Larry played varsity baseball in high school and college, and throughout his life he played the violin in community orchestras, musical comedies, operas and operettas, and other musical endeavors.
 While in graduate school he played his violin on-stage and in period costume for a University of Michigan production of Don Giovonni.